janbarari/datastructures_and_algorithms/README.md

 Just like **LinkedList** the trees consists Node but the Node contains two child nodes.

-The topmost node in the tree is called the **root** of the tree. this node is the only node that has not parent.
+The topmost node in the tree is called the **root** of the tree. this node is the only node that has no parent.

 A node that has no child is called as **Leaf**.